Pelli Choopulu: Plot

 It is then revealed that Prasanth came to the wrong address for his matchmaking event.
 Later, Prasanth goes to his actual matchmaking event, which was with a rich family.
 Meanwhile, Chitra tells the guy coming to her matchmaking event that she's not interested in marriage.
 The family of Prasanth's bride wanted him to be able to run a business, so he and Chitra decide to operate the food truck themselves, with Prasanth as the chef, and Chitra in charge of the business side of things.
 At first, they face many difficulties, mainly through Prasanth's and his friends' laziness as well as fighting with Chitra and giving up the food truck.

 Prasanth visits Chitra's house and informs her father that he should be proud to have such a responsible daughter.
-He also claims that if he ever gets a child he would wish to have daughter like Chitra and insists him that he let her pursue her dreams.
-Chitra understands the good nature of Prasanth and later convinces his father that he is a natural cook by cooking them Prasanth's recipe.
+He also claims that if he ever gets a child, he would wish to have a daughter like Chitra and insists that her father let her pursue her dreams.
+Chitra understands Prasanth's good nature and later convinces his father that he is a natural cook by cooking them Prasanth's recipe.
 They kickstart their business with the support from both their parents.
 After this, their food truck becomes a smashing success.
 In the process, they fall in love without realising it, but both of them are engaged to other people, so they drift apart.
 After realising they love each other, they come back together through a radio show organised by their friend, with the support of their family and friends.